How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 Does health insurance cover eyelid surgery?

-- Generally, health insurance companies do pay for the surgery if you meet the strict Medicare criteria.
+Generally, health insurance companies do pay for the surgery if you meet the strict Medicare criteria.
 However, it is always a good idea to check in with your private insurance to learn more about their requirements.
-You may require extensive assessments, medical visits, photographs and testing to take place for approval.
+You may require extensive assessments, medical visits, photographs, and testing to get approved.

 What makes eyelid surgery a medical necessity?